 I realize that it is fairly rare (if not entirely impossible) to encounter ground beef tacos in the streets of Mexico.
-No need to remind me!
-As always, this recipe is an inspired one and not meant to serve as an authentic version of anything.
+As always, this recipe is an inspired one and not meant to serve as an authentic version.

 Nevertheless, I do have some golden rules if you are going to make this recipe at home.
 In fact, this applies to almost every single recipe that involves ground beef: